How to Make NaNa’s Sand Tarts Cookie {Recipe}

 • Butter

-My Nana always used 10x sugar or more commonly known as confectioners sugar!
+My Nana always used 10x sugar or more commonly known as confectioners' sugar!

-Be sure to have eggs on hand, not only for the dough itself but also for creating wash to brush over the tops of the cookies.
+Be sure to have eggs on hand, not only for the dough itself but also for creating a wash to brush over the tops of the cookies.

 Sand Tart Cookies on Plate